 - Firearm: Criminal investigators are required to carry a firearm while performing duties of this position and maintain firearm proficiency.

-- Convictions: Candidates cannot have any felony convictions.
+- Convictions: Applicants cannot have any felony convictions.
 According to the Lautenberg Amendment, 18 U.S.C.
 Section 922(g)(9), any person who has been convicted of a misdemeanor crime of domestic violence cannot lawfully possess a firearm or ammunition.

 - Mandatory Completion of Basic Training: Once officially selected, applicants are required to attend 22 weeks of paid training at the Federal Law Enforcement Training Center (FLETC) in Brunswick, Georgia.